 For Mandarin Style Pancakes:

 Begin by making a Chinese five-spice mixture by toasting some cinnamon, clove, star anise, fennel seed, and szechuan peppercorn in a dry skillet until fragrant and then grinding

 them to a fine powder.

-Next make a Hoisin sauce by combining 4 tablespoons of soy sauce, 2 tablespoons of honey, a small knob of freshly grated ginger, a clove of freshly grated garlic, 2 teaspoons of seasoned rice vinegar, 2 teaspoons of sesame seed oil, 1 tablespoon of chili-garlic sauce, 2 tablespoons of smooth peanut butter, few solid pinches of the Chinese five- spice mixture, ground pepper, and about 2 tablespoons of brown sugar.
+Next, make a hoisin sauce by combining 4 Tbsp of soy sauce, 2 Tbsp of honey, a small knob of freshly grated ginger, a clove of freshly grated garlic, 2 tsp of seasoned rice vinegar, 2 tsp of sesame seed oil, 1 Tbsp of chili-garlic sauce, 2 Tbsp of smooth peanut butter, a few solid pinches of the Chinese five- spice mixture, ground pepper, and about 2 Tbsp of brown sugar.

 If the sauce gets too thin, thicken with cornstarch.